 Required proof and claim information

-- Documented out-of-pocket losses claims require third-party documentation, which may include receipts or bank and credit card statements showing actual, unreimbursed expenses and losses due to fraud or identity theft.
+- To submit a documented out-of-pocket losses claim, class members must provide third-party documentation, which may include receipts or bank and credit card statements showing actual, unreimbursed expenses and losses due to fraud or identity theft.

 Payout options